MarikKV/MY_Table/README.md

 # MY_Table
-Used :  html, css, javascript(+jQuery), php.
+Used :  html, css, javascript, php.(also used jQuery and Bootstrap)
-page show what DB contain
+# page table.html show what real DB contains